lautiamkok/Full-Stack-Nuxt.js-Web-Development/README.md

 * Handle static and dynamic assets using composables

-* Create a data-persistent (client-server) shopping cart system with Pinia, cookies, and composables
+* Create a data-persistent (client-server) shopping cart system with Pinia, Redis, and cookies

 * Manage document head tags for SEO and Open Graph